fpvandoorn/Dagstuhl-tables/README.md

   * We don't use `i` if `a` or `c` applies.
 This bound is always at least as strong as `a` or `c`.
 When `n < k^2` most of the time `g` is stronger.
 * `j`:
   * If `k < n ≤ k^2 - 2` and the lower bound by `g` gives a number of days where `s(opt) + T * s = n(n-1)/2`, then all connections starting at day 2 have to be optimal.
   * This is is usually impossible, so that 1 more day is needed.
-To fix: it is possible for e.g. `T(50,10)`.
-    * If every day uses the same configuration (which is usually the case under the assumption above), then this means that participants that sat together on both days 1 and 2 will sit together every day.
-The reason is that every day requires the least number of duplicated connections, and the duplicated connections between day 2 and n must be a subset of the duplicated connections between day 1 and n, so they must have the same duplicated connections, which means those groups sit together every day.
+  * If every day uses the same configuration (which is usually/always the case under the assumption above), then this means that participants that sat together on both days 1 and 2 will sit together every day.
+The reason is that every day requires the least number of duplicated connections, and the duplicated connections between day 2 and n must be a subset of the duplicated connections between day 1 and n (otherwise day `n` will form fewer new connections than required, because there is distinct overlap with day 1 and day 2).
+This means that those groups sit together every day.
-    This often leads to a contradiction when `n` does not divide `k`, because then these groups don't all spend the same number of days on a smaller table, which means they don't all form the same number of connections with other groups.
+  * When we quotient by the groups (i.e. consider the groups as single participants) we get an `(n', k')`-solution for `n' < n` and `k' < k`.
+We get a contradiction if such a solution doesn't exist.
+We can also compute how often groups of a particular size will meet, or how often a group that sat at a particular table on day 1 will meet other groups of a certain size.
+This often leads to contradictions, which are described below.
+  * We can also replace all groups of size `l` by groups of size `l'`, which leads to a contradiction for e.g. `T(42, 11)`.
-    * For `T(18,5)`:
+  * For `T(18,5)` we work out this argument in detail:
     * There are 153 connections to be made, and the only configurations with at least 30 connections are `s(5553)=33` and `s(5544)=32`.
     * If `5553` is never used, then since `s(5544,5544) = 30`, the maximum number of connections is `32+4*30<153`, so this is impossible
     * So assume day 1 is `5553` and note that `s(5553,5553)=30>s(5553, 5544)`.
 This means that every day must be `5553`, and every table with 5 participants must create 9 new connections after day 1.
     * Given a table of size 5 on day 5, then for every previous day, 2 people already sat together.
 Since 9 new connections must be formed, this means that 2 people sat together for all 5 meals.
 Hence there must be 3 pairs of people that sat together every day.
     * There must be a table where 2 such pairs meet.
 If this is not on day 1, such a table creates at most 8 new connections, which is a contradiction.
 Hence there is a table on day 1 without any of the pairs.
 This table must contain 2 people that also sit together on day 5, contradiction.
     * SAT-solvers can do this with quite some effort (~2 minutes assuming the configuration `5553` exists?).
   * For `T(26,7)`, the only way we can form the required 325 connection in 5 days is to use the optimal configuration `7775` every day, and to form 73 connections on day 1 and 63 connections on days 2-5 (there must be at least 10 duplicate connections).
 This means that 10 pairs must always sit together, and 3 tables must contain always 3 pairs, and 1 table always 1 pair.
 This means that 5 pairs only sit on tables with 2 other pairs and 1 single participant, so they will meet 10 pairs and 5 single participants, but they need to meet 9 pairs and 7 single participants.
 So it's impossible in 5 days.
   * `T(34,9) > 5`, because otherwise the configuration `9997` must always be used and there must be 3 triples that always sit together on a table of size 9, but the different triples can never meet
   * `T(39,7) > 7` because otherwise we need configuration `777774` every day, with 6 pairs always sitting together spread over the 5 tables of size 7.
 These pairs can only have 7 meetings, while 15 are required.
   * `T(45,8) > 7`, because otherwise we need configuration `888885` every day, with 10 pairs always sitting together.
 These pairs only have 35 meetings, while 45 are required.
   * `T(51,9) > 7`, because otherwise we need configuration `999996` every day, with 15 pairs always sitting together.
 If we collapse these 15 pairs to single participants, we would get a solution to `T(36,6)=7` which doesn't exist.
 This argument also works for `T(57,10) > 7`.
   * `T(76,10) > 9`, because otherwise we need configuration `10,10,10,10,10,10,10,6` every day, with 15 pairs always sitting together.
 These pairs only have 81 meetings, while 105 are required.
+  * `T(42,11) > 5`, because otherwise we need configuration `11,11,11,9` every day, and the groups consist of 10 triples and 6 pairs.
+Reducing the size of each group by 1, this would lead to a `(26, 7)`-solution, which is impossible.
   * On the other hand, `T(38,10) = 5` and `T(22,6) = 5` are possible (see `L`).
+* `k` (currently unused): If `k < n ≤ k^2 - 2` and the lower bound by `g` gives a number of days where `d := d(n, k) := s(opt) + T * s - n(n-1)/2` is only slightly larger than 0, we can hopefully still sometimes derive a contradiction.
+  * Promising candidates are `d(27, 6) = 2`, `d(32, 7) = 4`, `d(37, 8) = 6`, `d(42, 9) = 8`, `d(59, 9) = 6`, `d(86, 10) = 5`.

   <!-- same argument likely holds for T(26,7), T(34,6), T(39,7), T(45,8), T(34,9), T(51,9) -->
   <!-- `T+1 > 2` and for any possible configuration starting at day 2, there are at least two tables with `k` participants and less than `k` tables. -->